 A pronoun replaces a noun.
 To illustrate:

-- “In high school, my girlfriend Gail informed me she’d be going to the senior prom with Jim Westlyn instead of me.”
+- “In high school, my girlfriend Gail informed me she’d be going to the senior prom with Jim Delaney instead of me.”

-Replacing a noun, especially one who showered his girlfriend with flowers and unrelenting affection, and particularly with a shithead like Jim Westlyn, can be devastating.
+Replacing a noun, especially one who showered his girlfriend with flowers and unrelenting affection, and particularly with a shithead like Jim Delaney, can be devastating.

 Verbs describe an action or state.
 This can be a little confusing since you might think Maine and New Hampshire are places and therefore nouns, but apparently they are actually verbs.
 What can I say?
 Grammar is a rough business.
 I don’t make the rules; I just follow them.